sternmull/yalloc/README.md

 # Tests

-The tests rely on internal validation of the pool (see INTERNAL_VALIDATE) to check that no of the assumptions about the internal structure of the pool are violated.
+The tests rely on internal validation of the pool (see INTERNAL_VALIDATE) to check that no assumptions about the internal structure of the pool are violated.
 They additionally check for correctness of observations that can be made by using the public functions of the allocator (like checking if user data stays unmodified).
 There are a few different scripts that run tests: